goplus/llgo/README.md

 LLGo can easily import any libraries from the C ecosystem.
 Currently, this import process is still manual, but in the future, it will be automated similar to Python library imports.

-The currently imported libraries include:
+The currently supported libraries include:

 * [llama2.c](https://pkg.go.dev/github.com/goplus/llgo/c/llama2)
 * [cjson](https://pkg.go.dev/github.com/goplus/llgo/c/cjson)